How to Choose a Property Management Company in Brevard County

 How do I choose a property management company in Brevard County?

 Yes.
-Owners should compare setup fees, leasing fees, maintenance markups, communication access, local oversight, service scope, and how clearly the company explains the process.
+Owners should compare setup fees, leasing fees, renewal costs, maintenance markups, communication access, local oversight, and how clearly the company explains what is included in the ongoing service.

 What does Sunshine Realty currently show owners up front?